Close

 The decisions that determine whether our oceans will be restored and protected — or continue to be overexploited and degraded — are often made in capital cities far from the sea.
 Therefore, it is just as vital that we advocate for healthy oceans in the corridors of power as at the water’s edge.
-The Blue Policy unit works to ensure that meaningful, lasting changes in law and policy are delivered.
+Blue Policy works to embed lasting change in laws and policies for a healthier and more resilient ocean.

 If we are to avert the twin crises of climate change and biodiversity loss that are ravaging our oceans, we need laws and government policies that deliver on political commitments.
 By engaging with politicians, civil servants, and other NGOs, Blue Policy tackles many of the big issues facing our seas.
 We work to end overfishing, introduce genuine protection in marine protected areas (MPA), and lead Blue Marine’s efforts to improve global ocean management.